 Aromatic Scent: Sweet, slightly camphorous with a floral hint.

 Safety: Myrtle Essential Oil can be possibly toxic in high concentrations, and should not be used during pregnancy.
+We recommend doing a patch test after properly diluting the essential oil with a carrier oil of your choosing.
+Always dilute essential oils before using on skin.

 Disclaimer: Please note, the International Federation of Aromatherapists do not recommend that Essential Oils, Carrier Oils, or Hydrosols be taken internally unless under the supervision of a Medical Doctor who is also qualified in clinical Aromatherapy.